Anita-084/manageiq/container-assets/README.md

-# ManageIQ Docker Appliance
+# MCM Docker Appliance

-This image provides ManageIQ using the podified manageiq-ui-worker image as a base along with PostgreSQL.
+This image provides MCM using the podified manageiq-ui-worker image as a base along with PostgreSQL.

 ## Build